Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 Setting B"robotType=..." sets a couple of parameters.
 The original call is saved in a string robotType.
 The depending parameters are: numOfAxes, mapDriveLetterDn, orientationType, Dn, connectedDns and more for specific types, so changing it directly is not advisable.

 robotType is important for the firmware for special handling of some kinematics and AC / BC axes.
-* CoreXY/XZ/YZ are recognized by robotType Core...
+* CoreXY/XZ are recognized by robotType Core...
 * AC, BC 5 axis types are recognized by those letters in the robotType name
-* 4 axis palletized instaed is recognized by the axisTypes p letter
+* 4 axis palletized is recognized by the axisTypes p letter

 The Dn parameters are set at default values by robotType to help setup, but must be changed in most cases to reflect printer properties like arm lengths.